zwitherow/automatic-virtual-atelier/README.md

 ### Requirements

-You need the following to build the JS app:
+You need the following to bundle the JS app:

 - [Git](https://git-scm.com/)
 - [NodeJS](https://nodejs.org/)